hpcaitech/ColossalAI/docs/source/en/basics/define_your_config.md

    colossalai.launch(config='./config.py', ...)
    ```

-In this way, Colossal-AI knows what features you want to use and will inject this feature.
+In this way, Colossal-AI knows what features you want to use and will inject this feature during `colossalai.initialize`.

 ### Global Hyper-parameters